Jezreel's tower: Downfall and decay

 The tower and peripheral buildings were put up for sale in 1897 but the bidding failed to reach the asking price and it was six years before a buyer was found.

 The flock of Jezreelites was by then barely 70 and some of the sect rented parts of the building.
 By 1905, the Jezreelites fell behind with their rent and the tower's owners repossessed the building.
 But then the contractors were bankrupt.
 In 1911 a dance academy was operating in "Jezreel's Hall" and it was hired by Laura Ainsworth so that suffragettes could avoid the census.
 The tower remained derelict until its complete demolition which took thirteen months between 1960 and 1961.

 Part of the site became an electro-plating works and was owned by Smiths Signs, until it was bought by L Robinson & Co (Gillingham) Ltd in 1967-68 as part of their group known for their product, Jubilee Clips.
 This became the home of L Robinson & Co.
 (Plating) Ltd, incorporated on 31 July 1968.

 Throughout its existence, the tower or temple was a dramatic landmark.
 As well being the subject of numerous postcards, it was painted by Tristram Hillier in 1937 as part of a series of posters for Royal Dutch Shell.
 A copy is held in Tate Britain, London.

 The remaining buildings associated with Jezreel's Tower at the top of Canterbury Street, Gillingham, were demolished in late 2008.
+The bus stop near the Jezreels site is named after the former building.
+There is also a Jezreels Road in Gillingham, next to the former site of the building.